Gateway of the Citadel

 Photo: Fulviusbsas, Public domain.

-Plaza Independencia is the most important city square in Montevideo, Uruguay, laid out in the 19th century in the area occupied by the Citadel of Montevideo.
+Plaza Independencia is the main public square of Montevideo, Uruguay.
+It was laid out in the 19th century on the site formerly occupied by the Citadel of Montevideo, marking the transition between the old fortified city and the modern urban expansion.

 Museo Torres García